-First things first: dimming 110VAC is different in a few critical ways in comparison to 12VDC or 24VDC.
+This article focuses exclusively on 110VAC dimming.
 If you’re working with 12VDC or 24VDC, click here for our "choosing a power supply" article, which discusses power supplies and dimming more in depth for low voltage products.
-This article refers exclusively to 110VAC dimming.

 - How do I know if my fixture is 110VAC or 12/24VDC?

 - All of our strip lights and color changing (RGB or RGBW) products are either 12VDC or 24VDC and require a power supply (power transformer).
 For all other types of aspectLED fixtures, there should be a label on the fixture or wires saying whether it’s low voltage (12VDC/24VDC), line voltage (110VAC), or higher (240, 347 or 480VAC).

 - Are all 110VAC aspectLED fixtures dimmable?

 - Not everything.
 Although almost all our recessed fixtures are available in dimmable varieties, some products still have limitations.

 -Our smallest (2” and under) fixtures have poor dimming performance due to the difficulty of decreasing the current to a fixture that already consumes so little in power

 -In-Ground/landscape lights and specialized fixtures are not dimmable.

 -Products that plug directly into wall outlets (such as flood lights and wall washers) are not designed to be dimmed.